ryansheehy0/Cheat_Sheets/C++/cpp.md

 | `int& x = y;` | When `x` is assigned `y` also changes   |
 | `ptr->`       | Is the same as `(*ptr).`                |

+- `const int* xPtr = &x;` - A pointer to a const int, so you can't change the dereference.
+- `int* const xPtr = &x;` - A pointer to an int, but the pointer cannot be changed.

 ### [Function pointers](#c)
 `void (*name)(int, int) = function;`